Social Action Through Music

 • Encouraging participation in music – through the West Everton Children’s Orchestra, West Everton Super Strings, associated ensembles and daily, immersive music making – to bring about huge personal benefits for children involved and providing opportunities for them to grow and develop, both socially and musically;

-• Led by Liverpool Philharmonic with local partners including: West Everton’s only school, Faith Primary School; West Everton Community Council; Liverpool Hope University; Liverpool Music Support Service; and The Shewsy.
+• Led by Liverpool Philharmonic with local partners including Faith Primary School; West Everton Community Council; Liverpool Hope University; Resonate Music Education Hub; The Beacon CE Primary School and The Shewsy.

-In its first 3 years, In Harmony had a dramatic impact in West Everton:
+In its first 4 years, In Harmony has had a dramatic impact in West Everton:

 • Significant increases in children’s educational attainment in reading and numeracy and improvements in self-esteem, confidence, pride and wellbeing;